"How can we ever thank you?"

 Alongside recommendations, writing a review about your experience with me as your photographer is also incredibly valuable.
 On a recent pulse survey I undertook on social media, 90% of respondents said reviews from previous clients were very important to them, during their wedding supplier search.
 I can understand; how often do we look at the reviews for a restaurant or hotel before we make a booking?
 Before committing to something, we want to hear from the proverbial horse’s mouth, and reviews are extremely influential and valuable for other prospective clients.

 It’s so easy to do too, you can either leave a review on my Facebook page HERE or if you have a Google/Gmail account, you can leave a review on Google (the world’s most powerful search engine, and #1 way people find me!) via HERE.
-If you initially found me via Hitched.co.uk or Bridebook, you can also leave reviews there (Click HERE for Hitched, and HERE for Bridebook).
 Love you long time.
+(PS if you leave a review on Google, be sure not to use any words that they might not like, including ‘shoot’ or ‘shooting’ or rudey swear words, as the review won’t be published to the wider world.
+Who knew Google was such a prude?)

 I know you guys love a bit of social media, especially Instagram and Facebook.
 My little heart flutters when I scroll through my feed and see brides and grooms adding the wedding photos I took, and seeing all subsequent lovely comments from friends about how gorge you look.

-But much like recommendations, a really effective, quick way to help – which takes 30 seconds – is to tag my account/page in your photos, letting all your eagle-eyed followers know it was me who photographed this magnificent pair.
+But much like recommendations, a really effective, quick way to help – which takes 30 seconds – is to tag my account/page in your photos, in the caption and all your Stories, letting all your eagle-eyed followers know it was me who photographed this magnificent pair.
 This is known as crediting, which I’m sure you know 😉

-Re-saving my photos and uploading them without crediting is, frankly, pants.
-It’s photo stealing.
-I don’t put watermarks with my logo on your photos as I trust you not to do this.
-So when you credit your photographer in your caption, you wouldn’t BELIEVE what a positive effect this has, as lots of traffic then goes to my social media and website.
+I don’t put watermarks with my logo on your photos as I trust you not to be crappy.
+When you credit your photographer in your caption, you wouldn’t BELIEVE what a positive effect this has, as lots of traffic then goes to my social media and website.
 People are nosey, right?
 They’re like Oh, I wonder what this photographer’s other photos are like, and BOSH!
-They’re now looking at my other work.
+They’re now thinking of booking me, too.

 It’s an instant, tiny, yet incredibly effective recommendation.
 Credit your photographer.
 Spread the love.

-So yeah, there’s 3 ways to make this photographer incredibly happy indeed, which has no requirement to write a Thank You card, or send me flowers or prosecco, or wine.
-No requirement whatsoever.
+So yeah, there’s 3 FREE ways to make this photographer incredibly happy indeed, which has no requirement to write a Thank You card, or send me flowers or prosecco, or wine, or doughnuts, or cakes.

 Thanks for taking the time to read this, as always.
 How can I ever thank you …?
 (OK enough now.)